raschedh/AnomalousDiffusion/README.md

 - A combined model returning `[K, alpha, state]` can be developed but this is more difficult as it combines regression + classification and requires careful tuning of a weighted loss function.
 - Multiple architectures (e.g., LSTM+CNN, Transformer+Attention) were tested but final models performed best.
 Other models did not show performance improvements.
 Layer stacking continued until no further improvement.
 - Model inputs are (x, y) coordinates per timestep and model output are timeseries of same length for the given variable.
-- If only interested in one variable (e.g., $K$), train only the relevant model.
+- If only interested in one variable (e.g., `K`), train only the relevant model.
 Notebooks are self-contained for modular use, at the cost of some code duplication.

 ---